-This train holds the population of a small town, and we crowd toward the windows and wave back.
+This train holds the population of a village, and we crowd toward the windows and wave back.
 The last car passes and Doris heads back inside to continue her day, while we, now feeling less like a group of individuals and more like a rolling township, continue our adventure together.

 Somehow, that welcoming wave draws into focus two parallel experiences aboard the train.
 This sort of travel travel feels intensely personal as it clears space to just sit and watch, but it’s also a journey of community, most notably when it comes to the power of many eyes engaged in the singular quest for wildlife.